DCS-training/IntroNetworkAnalysis/README.md

 ## IntroNetworkAnalysis

-This is a repository for the [**Introduction to Network Analysis**](https://www.cdcs.ed.ac.uk/events/intro-to-network-analysis-gephi) course provided by [**Brian Wong**](https://www.ed.ac.uk/profile/tsz-ho-wong) for the CDCS.
+This is a repository for the [**Network Analysis from Scratch: Intro to Gephi**](https://www.cdcs.ed.ac.uk/events/intro-to-network-analysis-gephi) course provided by [**Brian Wong**](https://www.ed.ac.uk/profile/tsz-ho-wong) for the CDCS.
 Within the repository, there are files with sample datasets and a guide to building datasets.
 It will be updated before each section.